zimmski/tirion/README.md

 * A client library which is included and used by an application.
 * An agent which receives and then aggregates data from exactly one client.
 * A server which receives and then saves data from many agents.
-* Clients who fetch data from a server to compare and analyse it.
+* Clients who fetch data from a server to compare and analyze it.

 ![Tirion's architecture](/doc/Architecture.png "Tirion's architecture")